-Have Gratitude For What You Have, And Also Do Not Have!
+Have Gratitude For What You Have, And Don’t Have!

 Gratitude helps put things in perspective.
 It is also a wonderful attitude that can sometimes be very contagious.
 When I have gratitude for God, people, and things in my life, that is when my life seems to work out so much better.